neondatabase/website/content/guides/next-upload-aws-s3.md

 }
 ```

+The code above creates a S3 client using the `@aws-sdk/client-s3` SDK.
+Then, it uses the `getSignedUrl` utility (from `@aws-sdk/s3-request-presigner`) to sign the URL.

-Now, let's move on to building an endpoint to insert the reference to the uploaded asset in Postgres (powered by Neon).
+Now, let's move on to building an endpoint to insert the reference to the uploaded object in Postgres (powered by Neon).

-## Save Reference to S3 items in Postgres
+## Save Reference to S3 objects in Postgres

-TODO
+You will create an API endpoint that would accept the URL to the object publicly accessible.
+In this example, you are going to learn how to create a table in Postgres, and associate the object URL with a user, for demonstration purposes.
+To use `/api/user/image` as the desired API route, create a file `app/api/user/image/route.ts` with the following code:

 <CodeTabs labels={["node-postgres", "Neon serverless driver"]}>